RohitDocs/poc-api-docs/README.md

 # Doc-as-Code PoC

-This repository demonstrates an end-to-end workflow for API documentation using OpenAPI, MkDocs, and GitHub Actions.
+This repository demonstrates a fallback workflow using Swagger UI in an iframe when OpenAPI plugin is unreliable.